webbhuset/realworld-actor-model/doc/component/Router.md

 # Router Service

-Parse Url
+The router parses URLs to internal Routes and sends them to other processes observing the the route event.

 ## Responsibilities

 - Parse URL
-- Send RouteWasChanged events
+- Send Route events
+- Perform `push` and `load` to browser navigation.

 ## Interfaces